Nigel de Jong

 Nigel de Jong (born 30 November 1984) is a Dutch former professional footballer who played as a defensive midfielder.
 He is currently the technical director of the KNVB, the national Dutch football federation.
-He has also worked as an English language pundit for beIN Sports covering Premier League and Champions League football as well as for ITV for Euro 2020 and 2022 World Cup.
+He has also worked as an English language pundit for beIN Sports covering Premier League and Champions League football as well as for ITV for Euro 2020 and the 2022 World Cup.

 De Jong joined the Ajax youth academy and made the first team at age 17.
 He moved in 2006 to join Hamburg and then joined Manchester City in January 2009 for an estimated £18 million, where he became an important part of their holding midfield.
 A tireless grafter, he garnered a reputation of being a combative and feisty player in his performances, a reputation that earned him nicknames such as "The Destroyer" and "Lawnmower".
 He moved to Italian side AC Milan in August 2012, before joining MLS side LA Galaxy in February 2016.
 He subsequently had spells with Galatasaray in Turkey, Mainz 05 in Germany, and Al Ahli and Al-Shahania in Qatar.

 De Jong made his international debut at the age of 19, and obtained 81 caps between 2004 and 2015, scoring one goal.
 He took part at two European Championships and two editions of the FIFA World Cup with the Netherlands, winning a World Cup runners-up medal in 2010, and a bronze medal at the 2014 FIFA World Cup.

 Early and personal life

 De Jong was born in Amsterdam.
-He is of Surinamese-Dutch descent; Surinamese parentage from his father, while Dutch and Indonesian from his mother.
+He is of Surinamese-Dutch descent; Surinamese, parentage from his father, while Dutch from his mother.
 His father is former Dutch international Jerry de Jong.

-De Jong is married to Winonah, a model and fashion designer, with whom he has two children.
-He owns a specialist car dealership (Continental Cars) operating in Europe (Hamburg) and the Middle East.

-De Jong is a Milan fan since childhood.